heydyvex/read/deutsch.md

 - "But if we take the view that science is about explanations, we see that this rule is really a special case of something that applies naturally to all problem-solving: ***theories that are capable of giving more detailed explanations are automatically preferred***.
   They are preferred for two reasons.
 One is that a theory that 'sticks its neck out' by being more specific about more phenomena opens up itself and its rivals to more forms of criticism, and therefore has more chance of taking the problem-solving process forward.
 The second is simply that, if such a theory survives the criticism, it leaves less unexplained - which is the object of the exercise."
 - there is also constant backtracking, in some situations explanation doesn’t fit to the problem and problem need to change, or criticism fails and need to change the proposed solution and so on...
+- and just the reminder that observation, perception and evidence all are theory-laden and all being interpreted by your mind. **before we even make an observation, we decide carefully where and when we should look and what we should look for**. our theoretical backgrounds and existing knowledge influence what we observe, how we perceive it, and how we interpret evidence.

+##### Evolutionary epistemology

 ---
 ## David's quotes

-- "science is about explaining the seen in terms of unseen" example by brett:"(explaining the seen) color of certain flames (in terms of the unseen) movements of electrons around the nucleus of an atom"
+- "science is about explaining the seen in terms of unseen" example by Brett:"(explaining the seen) color of certain flames (in terms of the unseen) movements of electrons around the nucleus of an atom"
+## Notes
+By Brett Hall
+- Empiricism *only* gets something right that is better to learn from experience(an encounter with reality) better than authority(scripture or a man) and doing what they say.
+- All life is problem-solving rather than search for final truth, which would be end of science and knowledge creation, we expect to continually solve problems, this is the way of to find contentment(happiness and satisfaction) in the world. one of the meanings of life.